 - Squamous cell carcinoma (SCC) – rivals basal cell carcinoma as the most common type of skin cancer.

 The good news about most types of skin cancer (besides melanoma) is that early detection and effective treatment methods contribute to a very high recovery rate – more than 9 in 10 people will completely recover to lead normal, healthy lives.

 If you’ve been diagnosed with skin cancer previously, yearly checkups are very important to detect any recurrence.
 Even one skipped annual visit can give skin cancer a chance to spread – so keep those appointments on your calendar!

 Skin Cancer Screenings – What to Expect

-If you’re referred to a specialist after an Urgent Care Extra medical test, you’ll most likely undergo a full-body examination from a dermatologist.
+If you’re referred to a specialist after an Banner Urgent Care medical test, you’ll most likely undergo a full-body examination from a dermatologist.
 And if you’ve never had one, there are a few things you should expect:

 Remove any nail polish.
 It’s strange, but true: many cases of skin cancer are detected through nail analysis, and painted nails can prevent a thorough examination.

 More moles = more minutes.
 On average, a skin cancer screening takes about 10-15 minutes.
 But if you have a large number of moles, it could take longer.
 If your skin is fairly blemish-free, your exam could be completed much faster than the typical 10 minutes.